TheTalentCat/website/_posts/2020/February/2020-02-24-Logic fails.md

 ![zootopiaracism](/assets/img/zootopiaracism.png)

 *Yeah I know better than to use people group names.
-Instead uou're getting Zootopia racism here folks, this is a FAMILY FRIENDLY SERVER*
+Instead you're getting Zootopia racism here folks, this is a FAMILY FRIENDLY SERVER*

 #### **4) Every syllogism's conclusion must be negative if either the major premise or the minor premise is negative.**